pagopa/rtd-ms-transaction-filter/README.md

 - Place in a location of your choice, the configuration files

-- Place on the machine, the files of the public and/or private key for pgp, if one of the file encryption/decryption function is active.

-- Configure the path to the file containing the public key, through the batchConfiguration.TransactionFilterBatch.transactionFilter.publicKeyPath property, or through the environment variable _ACQ_BATCH_INPUT_PUBLIC_KEYPATH_.

-  __Note:__ The configuration is strictly needed only if the encryption function of the produced files is enabled.
-  In the case of configuration on file, the path must be preceded by the prefix _file:/_. for example:

-  >batchConfiguration.TransactionFilterBatch.transactionFilter.publicKeyPath = file:/C/:Development/keys/public.asc

 - Configure the pointing to the file containing the private key, through the property _batchConfiguration.TransactionFilterBatch.panList.secretKeyPath_, or through the environment variable _ACQ_BATCH_INPUT_SECRET_KEYPATH_.